20steps/alexa/README.md

 * Alexa Account linking using oAuth2 for pre-registered users
 * Some easter egg

+Usage:
+* First register at the <a href="https://alexa.20steps.de">20steps Alexa Website</a>.
+* Configure the skill e.g. by entering the API Key of your UptimeRobot account.
+* After activating the skill in the Alexa App connect the previously registered account.

 TODO:
 * Self-registration for users at https://alexa.20steps.de inc. management of settings for UptimeRobot.com  (wip)
 * Some more capabilities that help developers and system administrators (any ideas welcome e.g. integration of additional services)